 Why use a diode laser in surgery?

-The growing success of diode laser surgery is related to its particular ability to selectively and microscopically photocoagulate tissue without any electrical contact with the patient.
+The growing success of diode laser surgery is related to its particular ability to cut selectively and microscopically photocoagulate tissues without any electrical contact with the patient.

 In pulsed emission, the fiber-optic diode laser vaporizes benign superficial lesions without anaesthesia or stitches.

-The surgical field is bloodless and sterile for the immediate coagulation of the haemolymph vessels; the micro-burn is painless, so healing is short with better aesthetic-functional scabbing.
+The surgical field is bloodless and sterile for the immediate coagulation of the haemolymph vessels; the micro-burn is painless, so healing is short with better aesthetic-functional cicatrization.

-Depending on the wavelengths and powers used, three different modes can be applied: no contact, contact and interstitial (endolumenal).
+Depending on the wavelength and power used, three different modes can be applied: no contact, contact and interstitial (endolumenal).

-The "no contact" mode utilizes selective chromophoric photolysis (water, haemoglobin and melanin) at the specific wavelengths of the different diodes to create a selective thermal effect based on the amount of chromophore present on the tissue (coagulation, ablation).
+- The no contact mode take advantage of the selective chromophoric photolysis (water, haemoglobin and melanin) present at the specific wavelengths of the different diodes to create a selective thermal effect based on the amount of chromophore present on the tissue (coagulation, ablation).

-The interstitial mode, which is particularly important for the photothermal ablation of the original lesions, allows interstitial ablation that is visible in ultrasound imaging.
+- The interstitial mode, which is particularly important for the photothermal ablation of the primitive lesions, allows interstitial ablation that is visible in ultrasound imaging.
 The effect in the endoluminal treatment of varicose veins is similar.